krmaffey/Portfolio/final_proj_p2.md

 ### Interview Results

 Before starting my user interviews, I got to a point where I was comfortable with several of my wireframes via Flourish and arranged them in a manner that was similar to the structure I had proposed in the [first part](/final_proj_p1.md) of this project.
-However, I still felt like my narrative was lacking so I decided to get input and address it again.
+However, I still felt like my narrative was lacking so I decided to get some of my feedback and then address it again.

 #### Feedback from Person 1 (Profile: female, educated to a master's level, age 25)
 _What do you think this site is for?_<br>